 Now we are taking it to a new level.
-With our aggressive goal of 25x20, we expect to exceed historic energy efficiency gains by as much as 70 percent in the year 2020.
+With our aggressive goal of 25x20, we expect to exceed historic energy efficiency gains in our mobile processors by as much as 70 percent in the year 20201.
+Features from these innovative designs are utilized across other product categories, including graphics and servers.

 “AMD’s focus on improving typical-use power efficiency will likely yield significant consumer benefits, substantially improving real-world battery life and performance for mobile devices.” – Dr. Jonathan Koomey, Research Fellow, Steyer-Taylor Center for Energy Policy and Finance at Stanford University.